 This event is another opportunity to celebrate and support the Countywide Vision’s literacy campaign, Vision2Read.
-The Wonderland event will take place on Tuesday, Oct.
-24 from 4 to 7 p.m.
-Visitors should bring a library card, as every 15 items checked out during the event earns participants an opportunity drawing ticket for a chance to win awesome prizes.
+The Block Party event will take place on Wednesday, January 24 from 4 to 6 p.m.
+Visitors should bring their library card, as every 15 items checked out during the event earns visitors 10 minutes of playtime in our Jumbo Block Building Room and an opportunity drawing ticket for a chance to win awesome incentives!
 All activities are free and open to all ages.

 The San Bernardino County Library System is a dynamic network of 32 branch libraries that serves a diverse population over a vast geographic area.
 The County library system strives to provide equal access to information, technology, programs, and services for all people who call San Bernardino County home.

 The library plays a key role in the achievement of the Countywide Vision by contributing to educational, cultural, and historical development of our County community.

 For more information on the San Bernardino County library system, please visit http://www.sbclib.org or call (909) 387-2220.

 Lucerne Valley Camp Rock Transfer Station is at 27805 Squaw Bush Road in Lucerne Valley.
 Operational hours are Wednesday through Monday 8a.m. to 4:30 p.m.
 (Closed Tuesdays).
 This disposal site is for county unincorporated residents only.
 Each residential property owner in the unincorporated area is sent a Land Use punch card annually and this must be presented when using the facility.